cnanders/matlab-hex/README.md

 1. Clone this repo into your MATLAB project, preferably in a “vendor” directory.
 See [Recommended Project Structure](#project-structure)

-2. Add the namespaced package to the MATLAB path
+2. Add the namespaced package to the MATLAB path, e.g.

 ```
 addpath('vendor/github/cnanders/matlab-hex/pkg');